Cities have long made plans for extreme heat. Are they enough in a warming world?

 Miami — considered a ground zero for the climate change threat due to its vulnerability to sea level rise, flooding, hurricanes and extreme heat — appointed its heat officer two years ago to develop strategies to keep people safe from the heat.

-Robin Bachin, an associate professor of civic and community engagement at the University of Miami, noted that the federal government has laws to protect people in cold climates from having their heat shut off in dangerous conditions, but doesn't have something similar for cooling.
+Robin Bachin, an associate professor of history and founding director of the Office of Civic and Community Engagement at the University of Miami, noted that the federal government has laws to protect people in cold climates from having their heat shut off in dangerous conditions, but doesn't have something similar for cooling.

 “For people in apartments that are not publicly subsidized, there is no requirement for landlords to provide air conditioning,” Bachin said.
 “That’s incredibly dangerous to particularly our local low-income population, let alone people who are unhoused or are outdoor workers.”